 8. Relief from Foot Fatigue

-This helped me a lot when I used to work on my feet all day.
-You can do it while watching TV in the evening.
+This helped me a lot when I was on my feet all day while working as a waiter.

-To refresh tired, stressed feet, soak for about 30 minutes in a bowl of warm water and four tablespoons of baking soda.
-Finish by running cold water over your feet for at least 30 seconds, then apply a foot gel or cream.
+To revive tired, stressed feet, soak them for about 30 minutes in a bowl of warm water and four tablespoons of baking soda.
+Finish by rinsing with cold water for at least 30 seconds, then apply a foot gel or cream.

 For Body Odor